 - Representation of entities sponsored by Bain Capital Partners, LLC and Thomas H. Lee Partners, L.P. as acquirers in litigation concerning the funding banks’ alleged breach of a contract to finance the $18 billion leveraged buyout of Clear Channel Communications, Inc. The case gave rise to the issuance by Justice Helen E. Freedman of what is now the leading New York decision on the ability of courts to require banks to honor commitments to finance large corporate transactions, and resulted in a favorable settlement for the firm’s clients after one day of trial.

-- Representation of two private equity funds as sponsors in litigation concerning the funding banks’ alleged breach of a contract, in the midst of the financial crisis, to finance the firm’s clients’ $30 million leveraged buyout of Harrah’s Entertainment.
+- Representation of two private equity funds as sponsors in litigation concerning the funding banks’ alleged breach of a contract, in the midst of the financial crisis, to finance the firm’s clients’ $30 billion leveraged buyout of Harrah’s Entertainment.
 As a result of the litigation, the firm’s clients received the financing, and the transaction went through.

 - On behalf of the Audit Committee of a NYSE-listed company, Mr. Kaplan and the firm conducted an investigation of charges of sexual harassment and sexual assault against the company’s CEO by a subordinate.
 Because of the urgency of the matter, at the request of the company, the entire engagement was conducted to completion in 24 days.

 - Representation of an equity investor in a major investment bank in pursuing to successful settlement his individual claims exceeding $1 billion.

 - Representation of a major pharmaceutical company in an action for breach of contract by a non-authorized wholesaler in connection with the mass recall by the company of certain consumer health products.